Techassi/tinytowers/README.md

 ## Game Design

+TinyTowers is a simple turret / tower defense game.
+It follows the classical approach with multiple waves (which can contain multiple steps).
+When one or more enemies reach the "base" of the player, it takes damage.
+When the base health drops to zero or below, the player loses.
+The user can defend his base against the enemies by building turrets which shot and kill the enemies.
+When he survives all waves and his base has still more than zero health the player wins.

+Before starting the game the user has to click the "Start Game" button, which then generates the level and immediatly starts the first wave.
+The player start with 20 money, 0 score and 100 health points.

+For each shot enemy the player gets rewarded with some money and the score updates.
+The score gets calculated how early the enemy was killed.
+The earlier - the higher score.

 ### User interaction (Nutzerinteraktion)

 The user manipulates the game with his mouse.
 Selecting and placing towers is done with the left mouse button.